steemit/devportal/_tutorials-recipes/understanding-dynamic-global-properties.md

 ### `last_irreversible_block_num`<a style="float: right" href="#sections"><i class="fas fa-chevron-up fa-sm" /></a>

-The block number that has been confirmed by two thirds of all block producers and is thus irreversible.
+The latest block number that has been confirmed by two thirds of all block producers and is thus irreversible.

 * example: `24155017`